 The Dover Poker Room is one of the newest poker rooms on the New Hampshire poker scene.
-Despite being less than 2 years old, it has already gone through a substantial renovation that just finished a few days before our visit.
-Dover is run by the same management group as several other prominent New Hampshire rooms (Filotimo (Manchester), Keene, and Lebanon).
+Despite being less than three years old, it has already gone through a substantial renovation.
+Dover is run by the same management group as several other prominent New Hampshire rooms (Filotimo (Manchester), Wonder Casino, and Lebanon).
 Clearly, the hope here was to bring back a well-rounded poker room close to the New Hampshire seacoast.
-We were eager to see if Dover would be a satisfactory tournament replacement to the now-defunct Hampton Falls and the cash only Brook.
+We were eager to see if Dover would be a satisfactory tournament replacement to the now-defunct Hampton Falls and the cash-only Brook.

 Setting and Non-Poker Amenities